um-acs/acs_docs/docs/triton/2-software_environment_management.rst

 Available Modules on Triton
 ---------------------------

-Available modules at login include the compilers under “Compilers”, compiler-independent modules under “Core”, and modules dependent on the currently loaded compiler.
+On Triton, available modules at login include the compilers under “Compilers”, compiler-independent modules under “Core”, and modules dependent on the currently loaded compiler.

 ***Note :*** some modulefiles are marked (E) for Experimental.
 As with all software, please report any issues to `hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_.